-The degree of damage caused by oil spill event depends primarily upon the quality of oil spill, the chemistry and properties (types) of the oil and the sensitivity of the biological resources impacted, but the overall effect of crude oil on aquatic flora and fauna depend on a great number of factors acting separately or in concert (Adewoye, 2010).
-The effect of oil spill on aquatic lives are caused by either the physical nature of the oil (physical contamination and smothering) or by its chemical components (toxic effects) and accumulation leading to tainting.
-Aquatic lives may also be affected by cleanup operations or indirectly through physical damage to the habitats in which plants and animals live (Cooney, et al., 2001).
+The impact of oil spills on coastal and marine environment can be short and long term (Dicks 1999).
+The degree of damage caused by oil spill event depends primarily upon the quality of oil spill, the chemistry and properties/types of the oil and the sensitivity of the biological resources impacted, but the overall effect of crude oil on aquatic flora and fauna depend on a great number of factors acting separately or in concert (Adewoye, 2010).
+The effect of oil spill on aquatic lives are caused by either the physical nature of the oil (physical contamination and smothering) or by it chemical components (toxic effects) and accumulation leading to tainting.
+Aquatic lives may also be affected by cleanup operation or indirectly through physical damage to the habitats in which plants and animals live (Cooney et al., 2001,).